Penetration Testing for Healthcare: How to Get Started

 Step 4: Plan the Engagement

-When articulating plans and regulations, make certain that you coordinate with your chosen partner, setting up tests at such a time that disruption of operations is held to the minimum, with all legal and contract documents signed and finalized.
+When articulating plans and regulations, make certain that you coordinate with your chosen partner.
+Setting up tests at such a time that disruption of operations is held to the minimum, with all legal and contract documents signed and finalized.
 Schedule with your IT personnel so that they don’t mistake the activities of the tester with an attack, nor make unintended changes within the test time span.

 Step 5: Conduct the Test

 Now you’re ready to let the pen testers do their real job, according to the plan that’s been agreed.
 While they test, they’ll generally employ some combination of automated scanners and manual methodologies aimed at discovering and taking advantage of vulnerabilities.
-They may, for instance, perform port scans and vulnerability scans of your network, attempt SQL injection, or probe default passwords of medical equipment.
+They may, for instance, perform port scans and vulnerability scans of your network, attempt SQL injection.
+Or probe default passwords of medical equipment.

 Step 6: Review Findings and Remediate Vulnerabilities